wipfli/lowlevelwind/README.md

  2. **Install ecCodes using conda**
     > ⚠️ **Temporary Setup Notice**
-    > From **ecCodes 2.37.0** onwards, this step won't be needed as the Python wheel will include the binary automatically.
+    > From **ecCodes 2.37.0** onwards, this step won't be needed as the Python wheel will include the binary for the ecCodes library.
 This change is expected to take effect soon.

     ```bash